zainadil/CryptoBox/README.md

 ## What

-CryptoBox is an AES based Encyrption/Decryption app that utilizes 128-Bit AES for file encryption and decryption.
-Currenly all file formats are supported, but there's no support for folders/directories.
+CryptoBox is an AES based Encryption/Decryption app that utilizes 128-Bit AES for file encryption and decryption.
+Currently all file formats are supported, but there's no support for folders/directories.
 CryptoBox utilizes PBKDF2 with SHA-1 with a million iterations to generate the AES key from the user password.

 ### Tech Stack